-Create indexes and primary key, foreign key, and unique constraints first.

-To avoid a separate create index step, create indexes and primary keys on tables before you import data.
+Create indexes and primary key, foreign key, and unique constraints first To avoid a separate create index step, create indexes and primary keys on tables before you import data.
 However, if your memory and disk spaces resources are limited, you can build the indexes and primary keys after importing data.

-Data types.
+Data types

 You can import and export only data of the non-binary, built-in data types.
 Derby implicitly converts the strings to the data type of the receiving column.
 If any of the implicit conversions fail, the whole import is aborted.
 For example, "3+7" cannot be converted into an integer.
 An export that encounters a runtime error stops.
 Note: You cannot import or export the binary data types: BLOB, CLOB, CHAR FOR BIT DATA, VARCHAR FOR BIT DATA, or LONG VARCHAR FOR BIT DATA.
+Additionally, you cannot import or export the XML data type.

-Locking during import.
+Locking during import